timjeffcoat/Veeam-HOL/README.md

 * Run the following command to download and execute the script:
 `curl -sS https://raw.githubusercontent.com/timjeffcoat/Veeam-Test-Drive/main/minio-setup.sh | sudo bash`

-Sudo will prompt for the 'veeam' admin user password, after which the script task outputs will be shown as the script runs.
+Sudo will prompt for the admin user password, after which the script task outputs will be shown as the script runs.